“what if this is as happy as we ever get?

-I’m a unique being (like everyone else), but if Drew Barrymore, Ellen Page, Rachel Weisz, and Anna Karina were ingredients in a cake you baked, iced with Melanie Lynskey, and decorated with a young Anthony Perkins, your finished product would be me.
+I’m a unique being (like everyone else), but if Drew Barrymore, Ellen Page, Rachel Weisz, and Park Bo-young were ingredients in a cake you baked, iced with Anna Karina and Melanie Lynskey, and decorated with a young Anthony Perkins, your finished product would be me.
 Please don’t serve me at your next birthday.

 A friend described me as the perfect blend of cute and creepy.
 He described this combination in me as “delightful”.
 I can get down with this branding.
 (Example of me getting my creep on in my reel or sizzle piece, Tuesday.)